checkout/checkout-prestashop-plugin/README.md

 # Prestashop 1.6.x Extension

+> Prestashop 1.6 end of life - Maintenance for PrestaShop 1.6 has ended on June 30, 2019.
+Due to the new status of this platform, checkout.com is unable to provide full support for merchants continuing to run our plugin on Prestashop 1.6.
+Bug fixes will be limited to major issues.
+Continued use of Prestashop 1.6 exposes merchants and other providers to risk so please consider upgrading to Prestashop 1.7+ or switching to another platform.
+To get advice on other integrations supported by checkout.com please reach out to our Customer Support Team (support@checkout.com)

 > For Prestashop 1.7.x versions please see [this](https://github.com/checkout/checkout-prestashop1.7-plugin) repo

 [Checkout.com](https://www.checkout.com "Checkout.com") is a software platform that has integrated 100% of the value chain to create payment infrastructures that truly make a difference.